Learn about Oklahoma Ticks:

 What Diseases Are Common to Oklahoma?

-If you want to stay safe from ticks this summer, then contact a Tulsa yard company, and see if they have a tick treatment available.
+If you want to stay safe from ticks this summer, then contact a Tulsa yard company to see if they have a tick treatment available.